 SAVING THE COOK INLET BELUGA WHALE

 Like the legendary Moby Dick, the full-grown beluga whale is snowy white.
-Yet unlike Herman Melville's mostly fictitious albino sperm whale, which had only Captain Ahab to deal with, the beluga swims in an ocean chock-full of dangers such as pollution, oil drilling and global warming.
-The isolated Cook Inlet beluga whale population must also contend with the increasingly perilous and industrialized waters near Anchorage, Alaska's fastest-growing city.
+Yet unlike Herman Melville's mostly fictitious albino sperm whale, which had only Captain Ahab to deal with, the beluga swims in an ocean chock-full of dangers such as pollution, shipping, oil drilling and global warming.
+The isolated Cook Inlet beluga whale population must also contend with the increasingly perilous and industrialized waters near Anchorage, Alaska's most populated and fastest-growing city.

 Belugas are small whales, measuring up to 15 feet long with a maximum weight of 3,000 pounds.
 They're bigger than all but the largest dolphins and smaller than most other toothed whales.
 At birth, beluga whales are 5 feet long, roughly 100 pounds, and dark blue-gray in color.
 Unmistakable as adults, their color lightens to white, and they have a dorsal ridge rather than a fin.
 Belugas have ornately curved tail fins; broad, short flippers; and a soft, bulbous head.
 The waters of Cook Inlet are dark and turbid, so Cook Inlet belugas depend heavily on sound for foraging, navigation and communication.